COMP122/01-first-assignment/README.md

      git push
      ```

+     Note that the output of the `make` will provide you a summary of your submission.

 ## Validating that you have submitted your file correctly.

 For new users of git, the question "How do I know if I successfully submitted my assignment?" is often asked.
 Here are several ways to validate that you did submit what you thought you did.